ContextLab/CDL-bibliography/README.md

 3. Set the ContextLab fork of the repository as a "remote" of your copy: `git remote add upstream https://github.com/ContextLab/CDL-bibliography.git`

 ## Modifying the BibTex file
 1. Before making any changes, make sure you're working with the latest version: `git pull upstream master`.
-If you modify memlab.bib *after* you've made changes, you may need to resolve merge conflicts.
+If you modify memlab.bib *after* someone has made changes to the master branch, you'll need to resolve merge conflicts.
+(Recommended tool for resolving merge conflicts: [Atom](https://atom.io/packages/merge-conflicts).)
 2. Add an entry for the article (using the citation key naming system described above) and fill in the relevant information.
 3. If the citation key (let's call it `<KEYNAME>`) already exists in the database, do the following: